40tude/02_Data-Science_Fullstack_march_2024/07_deep_learning/99_Project_ATT/readme.md

 ```

 ## How to use the project ?
 * Open, read and run the notebook ``02_att.ipynb``
 * If you want to try BERT model, open, read and run `03_bert.ipynb`
     * This can be very looooong (01H00 typically)
 * Most of the <span style="color:orange"><b>Comments </b></span> cells are NOT about the code but about the results, the data and ideas we want to share etc.

+## About contributions
+This project was developed for personal and educational purposes.
+Feel free to explore and use it to enhance your own learning in machine learning.

+Given the nature of the project, external contributions are not actively sought or encouraged.
+However, constructive feedback aimed at improving the project (in terms of speed, accuracy, comprehensiveness, etc.) is welcome.
+Please note that this project was created as part of a certification process, and it is unlikely to be maintained after the final presentation.